dfinity/motoko/design/IDL.md

 ### Elaboration

 To define the actual coercion function, we extend the subtyping relation to a ternary *elaboration* relation `T <: T' ~> f`, where `f` is a suitable coercion function of type `T -> T'`.
+To express this function, we assume a simple lambda calculus over IDL values.

 #### Primitive Types